English English Español Español العربية العربية

 Yes.
 You can make those types of changes so long as the new item corresponds and is similarly priced to what was applied for.
 If the price change is significant, see the question below.

-The item I requested is now more expensive or significantly less expensive, and I have already received the grant funds.
+The item I requested is now significantly less expensive, and I have already received the grant funds.
 (3.8.23)

-If funds have been dispersed, through Submittable* you can receive a Change Request form that will allow you to request additional funds, or state how you will use unspent funds if under $1,000.
+If funds have been dispersed, you can receive a Change Request form through Submittable* that will allow you to state how you will use unspent funds if under $1,000.
 Unspent funds over $1,000 must be returned to IFF.

 * To receive a Change Request form, open the application for which you need to request the change request.
 Click “Send Message.”
 In the subject line put “Change Request Form Needed.”
 This will expedite your request and ensure the form is attached to the correct project.